forxenn/KCCA/readme.md

 ## Contact

-If you have any questions about the code or find any errors, please list them in the `issue` or conteact me directly by email:
+If you have any questions about the code or find any errors, please list them in the `issue` or conteact us directly by email:

 `qingshuoguo@link.cuhk.edu.cn`

+`yinglizhou@link.cuhk.edu.cn`